yaohuan23/science-graphics/README.md

 ## References

-Some of the plots have been taken from the book *R Graphics Cookbook*, written by Winston Chang and published by O'REILLY.
+Some of the plots have been taken from the book **R Graphics Cookbook**, written by Winston Chang and published by *O'REILLY*.